When you retire

 Apply for pension about two months before you plan to retire.
 Since old-age pension cannot start while you are employed, make sure that you also resign in good time.

 The sum of your earnings-related pension will depend on the length of your career as well as on the amount of income your have earned and on pension contributions you have paid during this time.
 Earnings also include overtime pay, in-kind benefits and holiday pay.
-Also some benefits, such as unemployment benefits, sick leave allowance and parental leave allowance will increase your earnings-related pension.
+Also certain benefits, such as unemployment benefits, sick leave allowance and parental leave allowance will increase your earnings-related pension.

 If you have worked as an entrepreneur, your pension will be determined on the basis of the pension contributions you have made from your income.